zeke/increment.io/README.md

 The default action is "redirect", but you can specify any value.
-The redirect action will redirect to the given URL, while any other action will simply respond with a 200.
+The redirect action will redirect to the given URL, while any other action will return a JSON object with the updated count.

 - [/set?url=http://google.com](https://interlude.herokuapp.com/set?url=http://google.com)
 - [/set?url=http://zeke.sikelianos.com&action=upvote](https://interlude.herokuapp.com/set?url=http://zeke.sikelianos.com&action=upvote)